 Your recent food consumption could be the cause of this odd colour but it could also mean that you have blood in your urine.
 Although that could also mean nothing, it is wise to contact your doctor as it could also be a sign of kidney disease, urinary tract infection, prostate problems or tumours.

-Again, you could be severely dehydrated but other more severe problems of this colour of urine include liver or bile duct condition.
+Again, you could be severely dehydrated which can be corrected by driking more but other more severe problems of this colour of urine may include liver or bile duct condition.

 Blue Or Green

-Certain rare genetic diseases can give you some interesting hues of urine.
-It could also be from food dye, medication, or a urinary tract infection.
+Certain rare genetic diseases can give you some interesting hues of urine that may appear entirely abnormal and stir up tension in the bearer.
+This condition could stem from food dye, medication, or a urinary tract infection.

 Fizzy Or Foamy

 Although fizziness is not technically a colour of urine, it can happen from time to time.
-If it is occasional, it’s probably a harmless hydraulic effect.
-If foaming is persistent, it could be kidney problems or excess protein in your diet.
+If it is occasional, it’s probably a harmless hydraulic effect which may not be a cause for alarm on the other hand, if foaming is persistent, it could be kidney problems or excess protein in your diet.